I am a mover, maker and mother based in Cardiff.

 Deborah is a founder member of Groundwork – an artist led collective which offers training, development and creative opportunities to support the dance ecology in Wales.

-Deborah lives in Cardiff with her partner and 2 young children.
+Deborah lives in Cardiff and has 3 small children.